 A goal description is specific enough to be measurable in either quantitative or qualitative terms.
 A broad goal is not as specific as a focus goal.
-While it is specific enough to be measurable, there are many different metrics for measuring progress toward the goal. as a .
+While it is specific enough to be measurable, there are many different metrics for measuring progress toward the goal.

+Type of Goal

+Identify the type of goal being implemented as a Broad Goal.

-State Priorities addressed by this goal: Identify the state priorities that this goal is intended to address.
+State Priorities addressed by this goal

+Identify each of the state priorities that this goal is intended to address.

-Explanation of why the LEA has developed this goal: Explain why the LEA developed this goal and how the actions and metrics grouped together will help achieve the goal.
+An explanation of why the LEA has developed this goal

+Explain why the LEA developed this goal and how the actions and metrics grouped together will help achieve the goal.

 Maintenance of Progress Goal

+Description

-Goal Description: Describe how the LEA intends to maintain the progress made in the LCFF State Priorities not addressed by the other goals in the LCAP.
+Describe how the LEA intends to maintain the progress made in the LCFF State Priorities not addressed by the other goals in the LCAP.

 Use this type of goal to address the state priorities and applicable metrics not addressed within the other goals in the LCAP.

-The state priorities and metrics to be addressed in this section are those for which the LEA, in consultation with educational partners, has determined to maintain actions and monitor progress while focusing implementation efforts on the actions covered by other goals in the LCAP. as a .
+The state priorities and metrics to be addressed in this section are those for which the LEA, in consultation with educational partners, has determined to maintain actions and monitor progress while focusing implementation efforts on the actions covered by other goals in the LCAP.

+Type of Goal

+Identify the type of goal being implemented as a Maintenance of Progress Goal.

-State Priorities addressed by this goal: Identify the state priorities that this goal is intended to address.
+State Priorities addressed by this goal

+Identify each of the state priorities that this goal is intended to address.

-Explanation of why the LEA has developed this goal: Explain how the actions will sustain the progress exemplified by the related metrics.
+An explanation of why the LEA has developed this goal

+Explain how the actions will sustain the progress exemplified by the related metrics.

 Measuring and Reporting Results: